 As part of our strategy to establish AMD as the industry's high performance computing leader, we announced in October 2020 that we entered into a definitive agreement to acquire Xilinx, Inc. in an all-stock transaction.
-On April 7, 2021, our stockholders and Xilinx's stockholders voted to approve their respective proposals relating to the pending acquisition of Xilinx by AMD.
 The closing of the Merger is subject to customary conditions, including regulatory approval, and is currently expected to occur by the end of calendar year 2021.